product-os/flowzone/docs/trust-boundary.md

 release is created directly by `github_finalize` (not promoted from a draft), and the npm / PyPI draft publishes do not run (the finalize jobs publish the final release).
 Docker keeps publish + finalize, because `docker_finalize` retags the `build-<sha>` images that `docker_publish` pushes — Docker has registry tags, not a draft-vs-final artifact.
+Custom jobs likewise run test → publish → finalize on this lane, since a caller's `custom_finalize` may consume its `custom_publish` output (the action bodies are caller-defined).

 ## Migration